John O'Sullivan (columnist): O'Sullivan's first law

 He is known for O'Sullivan's first law, or O'Sullivan's law, stating: "All organizations that are not actually right-wing will over time become left-wing."
 The law is sometimes (mistakenly) referred to as Robert Conquest's second law of politics.

+Neo-Stalinism

+O'Sullivan is extremely critical of neo-Stalinism and sees the ideology as worthy of mockery.
+He has said of Grover Furr, a neo-Stalinist Montclair State University professor of mediaeval English literature, that he is "a 'historian' who denies that Stalin committed any crimes at all. [...]
+On reading this, my first reaction was that Grover Furr must be a fictional character or teasing Internet hoax.
+Revisionist historians nostalgic for 'really existing socialism' have long sought to minimize the number of Stalin's victims and the scale of Soviet crimes.
+But the extravagance of Furr's claims — every accusation against Stalin false! — made it hard to take them seriously.
+They amount less to revisionism than to outright denial of historical reality."

 Multiculturalism

 In an article, O'Sullivan wrote: "After all, radical Islamists have three advantages on their side: demography (the populations of Islamic nations are increasing while the West suffers a 'birth dearth'); rapidly growing Islamic diasporas in the West, fueled by illegal immigration; and official Western policies of multiculturalism (which not only encourage immigrants to retain their original cultural identity but even promote the 'de-assimilation' of previously assimilated minorities in the West)...the decline of Christian belief and social influence; and the habit of respecting other cultures as unities while treating the West as a kind of multi-cultural supermarket in which Western civilization is merely one rather dusty shelf.
 To these trends politicians add appeasement, both diplomatic (of neighboring North Africa) and electoral (of local Muslim constituencies)".

 On July 18, 2005, O'Sullivan wrote an article titled, "The Islamic Republic of Holland.
 How One Nation Deals with a Revolutionary Problem".

 In a 2017 review, O'Sullivan says "The new policy [encouraging migration] accelerated the transformation of Britain into a multicultural society with racial and religious tensions; terrorist murders, bombings, and beheadings; physical attacks on gays in East London; the extraordinary epidemic of the rape and sexual grooming of underage girls...hostile demonstrations against British soldiers returning from Afghanistan; an estimated (by the British Medical Association) 74,000 cases of female genital mutilation by 2006; the occasional honor killing; and excellent restaurants".